gitlabhq/gitlabhq/PROCESS.md

 For example, it is likely that an exception will be made for a trivial 1-5 line performance improvement (e.g. adding a database index or adding `includes` to a query), but not for a new feature, no matter how relatively small or thoroughly tested.

+Documentation changes that affect GitLab functionality from previous releases are an exception and do not need the sign-off from the 3 people mentioned above.

 During the feature freeze all merge requests that are meant to go into the upcoming release should have the correct milestone assigned _and_ have the label ~"Pick into Stable" set, so that release managers can find and pick them.